StackStorm/st2docs/docs/source/install/k8s_ha.rst

 .. warning::
     **Beta quality!**
-    As this deployment method available in beta version, documentation and code may be substantially modified and refactored.
+    This deployment method is in beta.
+Documentation and code may still be substantially modified and/or refactored.

 .. contents:: Contents
    :local: